nirajp82/Redis/RedisFor.NETDevelopers/StackExchange.Redis/01_07_TransactionConflict.md

    - **Step 6:** Executes the transaction with `bool committedB = transactionB.Execute();`.
 If successful, Client B prints a success message; otherwise, it handles the failure.

 * Concurrent Execution of Transactions
-    In the provided code, two clients, Client A and Client B, are attempting to increment the value of a counter key concurrently.
-To simulate the potential for concurrent execution, a delay is introduced into Client A's transaction.

     Client A initiates its transaction, retrieves the current value of the counter, and then introduces a delay.
 During this delay, Client B initiates its own transaction and retrieves the current value of the counter.
 Both clients then increment the counter within their respective transactions.
 Finally, both clients execute their transactions.